Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Model Identifiability with Multiple Operators

-The analysis in this section focuses on unique recovery of the low-dimensional support $\signalset$. \red{Even though we only focus on the support,} if there is a one-to-one reconstruction function, uniqueness of the support necessarily implies uniqueness of the distribution $p(x)$: \begin{proposition} Assume there is a measurable one-to-one mapping between measurements and signals.
-Then it is possible to uniquely recovery the signal distribution $p(x)$ if its support $\signalset$ is known. \end{proposition} \begin{proof} If $\signalset$ is known and there is a measurable one-to-one mapping from each observed signal $y_i$ to $\signalset$, then it is possible to obtain $p(x)$ as the push-forward of the measurement distribution. \end{proof}
+\JT{In the rest of the paper, we focus on conditions for the identification of the support $\signalset$ instead of the signal distribution $p(x)$, due to the following observation:} if there is a one-to-one reconstruction function \JT{$f:y\mapsto x$ (which holds for almost every operator with $m>2k$ measurements, as explained in~\Cref{subsec:CS preliminary})}, uniqueness of the support necessarily implies uniqueness of the distribution $p(x)$: \begin{proposition} \JT{Assume there is a one-to-one mapping between the measurement set $\yset$ and the support $\signalset$ of the signal distribution $p(x)$.
+Further assume that the support $\signalset$ is known, then the signal distribution $p(x)$ can be uniquely identified from the measurement distribution $p(y)$.} \end{proposition} \begin{proof} If $\signalset$ is identifiable from the measurement set $\yset$ and there is a measurable one-to-one mapping from each observed signal $y_i$ to $\signalset$, then it is possible to obtain $p(x)$ as the push-forward of the measurement distribution $p(y)$. \end{proof}

 We begin with a simple example which provides important geometrical intuition of how a low-dimensional model can be learned via multiple projections $A_g$: